-Approximately half of our installed ShotSpotter sensors use fourth-generation ("4G") Long-Term Evolution ("LTE") wireless technology and half use third-generation ("3G"), cellular communications.
+Approximately 60% of our installed ShotSpotter sensors use fourth-generation Long-Term Evolution ("LTE") wireless technology and 40% use third-generation ("3G") cellular communications.
 Our US wireless carriers have advised us that they will discontinue their 3G services in the future and our ShotSpotter sensors will not be able to transmit on these networks.
-As a result, we will have to upgrade the sensors that use 3G cellular communications at no additional cost to our customers prior to the discontinuation of 3G services, before the end of 2022.
-These sensor replacements will require significant capital expenditures and may also divert management's attention and other important resources away from our customer service and sales efforts for new customers.
+As a result, we will have to upgrade the sensors that use 3G cellular communications at no additional cost to our customers prior to the discontinuation of 3G services.
+As our wireless carriers phase out their 3G services or make changes to their spectrum allocation, we may experience reduced service performance, which may require us to replace our 3G sensors sooner than planned.
+Originally, we had expected to start incurring costs to do so mid-2020 through 2022.
+We have begun plans to replace sensors in certain geographic areas starting in mid-2020.
+Accelerated bandwidth changes by our carriers may require us to continue to accelerate the upgrade of our 3G sensors prior to 2021, which would accelerate the costs associated with the upgrade.
+These sensor replacements will require significant capital expenditures, which are estimated to be between \$4.0 million and \$6.0 million in total and may reduce our gross margins and also divert management's attention and other important resources away from our customer service and sales efforts for new customers.

 In the future, we may not be able to successfully implement new technologies or adapt existing technologies to changing market demands.
 If we are unable to adapt timely to changing technologies, market conditions or customer preferences, our business, operating results and financial condition could be materially and adversely affected.